ErgodicEntropy/Fluctuation-Dissipation-Algorithm/README.md

 Therefore, for each occupation probability distribution with respect to kinetic energy or speed, there is a H value that represents that overall distribution.
 One such consequence of the H-theorem is the famous Maxwell-Bolztmann distribtuion describing the number or fraction of molecules (occupation probability) with a given speed (average speed or most occuring speed) in thermal equilibrium.
 Maxwell-Bolztmann distribution is a natural outcome in thermodynamic equilibrium that is reached when H is minimum
 ## Boltzmann-Gibbs Distribution (Boltzmann factor)
+The Boltzmann distribution is derived from statistical mechanics and relies on the concept of entropy.
+According to the Boltzmann distribution, the probability P(E) of finding a system in a specific energy state E is proportional to the exponential of the negative ratio of the energy E to the product of the Boltzmann constant (k) and the temperature (T):

+P(E) = (1/Z) * exp(-E / (k * T))

+In this equation, Z represents the partition function, which acts as a normalization constant to ensure that the probabilities sum up to 1 over all possible energy states.

+The Boltzmann distribution shows that lower energy states have higher probabilities of being occupied than higher energy states.
+As the temperature increases, the distribution becomes more spread out, allowing higher energy states to have a higher probability of being occupied.
 ## Fluctuation-Dissipation theorem
 Fluctuation-Dissipation theorem (Herbert Callen and Theodore Welton, 1951) is a theorem in statistical physics that entails, in the case of systems obeying detailed balance, that thermodynamic fluctuations can predict the response quantified by impedance/admittance (abstracted notion) and vice versa.
 Examples include Brownian motion, Johnson noise and Kirchhoff law of Thermal Radiation.
 The theorem provides a connection between the microscopic behavior of a system (fluctuations) and its macroscopic response (dissipation) in equilibrium conditions.